dschuurman/archie-pi/README.md

 If you are connecting from a smartphone, be sure to turn off your cellular data access to ensure that all traffic is routed to the ARCHIE Pi.
-Navigate a browser to the URL `http://10.10.10.10` and ensure that you see the main webpage for the ARCHI Pi.
+Navigate a browser to the URL `http://10.10.10.10` and ensure that you see the main webpage for the ARCHIE Pi.
 Confirm that you are able to access all the web content as expected.

 ---